Al-Farabi: Music

-Al-Farabi wrote a book on music titled Kitab al-Musiqi al-Kabir (Grand Book of Music).
+Al-Farabi wrote a book on music titled Kitab al-Musiqi al-Kabir (The Great Book of Music).
 In it, he presents philosophical principles about music, its cosmic qualities, and its influences, and discusses the therapeutic effects of music on the soul.

 He moreover talks about its impact on speech, clarifying how actually to fit music to speech, i.e., poetry, in arrange to upgrade the meaning of a text.
+Al-Farabi determined that different kinds of music produce different effects on the soul.
+He details these effects across multiple chapters, ranging from music's origins itself to the effects of instruments played.

+The Great Book of Music has been recognized as being of "utmost importance" for the Middle East, due its coverage of diverse aspects of musical arts, its description of the construction of maqams prevalent in al-Farabi's time, the various philosophical principles introduced regarding Islamic musical culture, and the cosmic qualities of music.

+Al-Farabi notes that music borrows principles from mathematics, theorizing that music performance and the art of hearing were ideal judges for determining the validity of certain theoretical propositions.
+This applies even if, in some instances, the musical outcome contradicts more concrete mathematical calculations.